AES Annual Fund

 Dear Ascension Episcopal School Community,

-As the Annual Fund Chairs, we humbly pray and ask for 100% participation from all of our families to continue to lean in so we can ensure Ascension’s legacy.
-This also allows us to maximize the number of grants we can apply for and ultimately receive.
-When AES succeeds, our children and our community succeed!
-There is no better time to make your mark on our school’s history and directly impact your child’s home away from home.
+As the Annual Fund Chairs, we humbly ask for 100% participation from all of our families and the community so we can ensure Ascension’s legacy.
+Your support also allows us to maximize the number of grants we can apply for and receive.
+There is no better time to make your mark on this special school’s history and directly impact our children’s home away from home.